 As to why reframing public speaking anxiety as excitement improves performance, Dr. Brooks posits:

 [I]ndividuals in a positive affective state are more likely to interpret issues as opportunities, whereas individuals in a negative affective state are more likely to interpret issues as threats.
 In this way, excitement may prime an “opportunity” mind-set, whereas trying to calm down may perpetuate a “threat” mind-set.

 [R]eappraising anxiety as excitement will cause individuals to adopt an opportunity mind-set and improve their performance, whereas reappraising anxiety as calmness will cause individuals to perpetuate the threat mind-set typically associated with feeling anxious.

-Dr. Brooks acknowledges that more research needs to be done on this subject.
+Dr. Brooks acknowledges the need for more research on this subject.
 She recognizes that other strategies, such as meditation, might be useful to calm down before anxiety-inducing events.
 And, of course, the timing of such strategies (e.g., one week before the event vs 15 minutes before the event) is important.
 But she maintains that her findings “demonstrate the profound control and influence we have over our own emotions.”

 I found Dr. Brooks’ paper very insightful.
 When I began my speaking career, I would try to calm down before I stepped on stage.
 With time, I changed my approach, and began to “pump myself up” with positive messages about how I would perform.
 The latter approach boosts my confidence and helps me hit the stage with a high level of energy.

-Clearly, the way we verbalize and think about our feelings affects the way we feel, and how we feel can have a big impact on how we perform.
+The way we verbalize and think about our feelings affects the way we actually feel.
+And how we feel has a big impact on how we perform.
 So the next time you have to speak in public, as you are getting ready to go on stage, instead of trying to calm down, get excited!